RabjamX2/theChattyOne/README.md

 Before you start
 ----------

-This project has a virtual environment made using the built in pyhton module `venv` via `python -m venv venv`
+This project has a virtual environment made using the built in python module `venv` via `python -m venv venv`

 You can activate the virtual environment with